Dover, Canton, and Akron, Ohio, Women Can Address Sagging Breasts with Mastopexy

 Pregnancy, nursing, aging, and genetics can all contribute to sagging breasts, causing them to hang lower on the chest and even point downward.
 Women who want to address this cosmetic problem can choose a breast lift at Ohio’s Fine Arts Skin & Laser, where Dr. David Hartman offers a minimal-incision technique to patients from Dover, Akron, New Philadelphia, Canton, and beyond.

-By creating only small, carefully placed incisions, Dr. Hartman minimizes any signs of surgery, so breast lift patients can feel confident not only in their results, but also that their perkier breasts will appear natural.
+By creating only small, carefully placed incisions, Dr. Hartman minimizes any signs of surgery, so breast lift patients can feel confident not only in their results, but also that their youthful, perkier breasts will appear natural.
+The newly positioned breasts should not just look better, but fit more comfortably in clothes and swimsuits.
+If you’re unsure whether a breast lift is your best option, consult with Dr. Hartman for an honest assessment and recommendation.

 What Does a Breast Lift Do?

-Breasts sag due to excess, stretched-out skin that allows gravity to pull them down, so a breast lift works to raise them higher on the chest by lifting and reshaping the tissue, removing redundant skin, and suturing the breasts into their newly elevated place.
+Since breasts sag due to excess, stretched-out skin that allows gravity to pull them down, a breast lift works to raise them higher on the chest by removing redundant skin, lifting and reshaping the tissue, and suturing the breasts into their newly elevated place.

-There are several techniques available for accomplishing a lift, with specifics determined by a patient’s unique factors, including degree of sagging, skin elasticity, breast size and shape, and more.
+A breast lift is customized to meet the needs of individual patients.
+There are several techniques available for accomplishing a lift, with specifics determined by a woman’s unique features, including degree of sagging, skin elasticity, breast size and shape, and more.

-A breast lift may also include repositioning the nipples so that they point outward and slightly upward instead of down, as well as reducing the size of overly large areolas.
+When breasts droop, the nipples and areolas can also be affected.
+The pigmented circles of skin and protruding tissue can descend below the creases of the breasts and point toward the ground.
+A breast lift may include repositioning the nipples so that they point outward and slightly upward instead of down, as well as reducing the size of overly large areolas.
+A breast lift can also correct uneven, mismatched, or asymmetrical breasts by reshaping the tissue.

 Women who want to make a change to their breasts should know that a breast lift changes the breasts’ position, but not their size.
 A patient who wants more volume can consider a breast augmentation, which Dr. Hartman accomplishes with living fat transfer.
 The living fat is harvested from stubborn fat of the tummy area, outer thighs, or love handles areas by liposuction/body sculpting techniques.